Skip to content

 • WEBDAV_USER / WEBDAV_PASSWORD (or the values stored in the NzbDAV DB)

-Set core_service to nzbdav for the Sonarr and Radarr instances you want wired to NzbDAV:
+Set core_service to nzbdav (or include nzbdav in a list) for the Sonarr and Radarr instances you want wired to NzbDAV:

 "sonarr": {